Updated: July 11, 2024

 • Selling the assets would create financial hardship.

 It's important to note that in cases where you can't liquidate your assets, the IRS will request additional information if your unpaid tax debt exceeds a certain threshold.
-The IRS calls this the unpaid balance of assessment (UBA), and the agency has not disclosed the threshold it uses.
+The IRS calls this the unpaid balance of assessment (UBA), and the IRS has not disclosed the threshold it uses.
 The revenue officer working your case may request to see real property records, DMV records, and a copy of your credit report.

 If the IRS is asking you to sell your assets, consult with a tax pro before making a decision.
 The IRS revenue officers are focused on getting the bill paid.
 They are not focused on your best interest.
 A tax professional can help you negotiate with the IRS while keeping your best interest in mind.